UofT-DSI/shell/04-instructors/lessons/advanced_unix_slides.md

 ```

 ---
-By looking at the details, we can see that the file was created and it a fairly large text file, indicating that something was written to it.
+By examining the details, we can see that the file was created and is a fairly large text file, indicating that content was written to it.

 If we specify a directory that does not exist, we receive the Standard error: